qwebltd/wordpress-admin-country-allowlist/README.md

 * Optionally choose to allow or disallow known proxy servers, even when they're located within the allowed countries.

 # Changelog

+= 1.4.0 =
+* Added an option to deny access to the XMLRPC mechanism completely, reducing the number of required API lookups.
+* Added blurb to the plugins settings page explaining what this page is for, because the current administrator might not be the original installer.

 = 1.3.0 =
 * When the API usage quota for a given access key is reached, we now only trigger one email instead of triggering for every lookup attempt.